barbaradalmaso/JHU-Genomic-Data-Science/2. Genomic Data Science with Galaxy/Quiz 3.md

 * Depends on tools used during downstream analysis.
 * Always trim the reads.
 We want only equal length reads in our data.
 ```
-Answer: Always filter and trim reads, we want high quality equal length reads to gain flexibility of using any tool of choice during downstream analysis.
+Answer: Depends on tools used during downstream analysis.
 ```

 ## Question 7